sam20code/Food-Delivery-App/README.md

 # Food-Delivery-App
-DeliciousBites: A Dynamic Food Delivery App using Django
+A Dynamic Food Delivery App using Django
----
 ### Tech Stack: Python, Django, HTML, CSS, BOOTSTRAP
 ---
 ## How to run the project
 - Clone the files -> in cmd go to directory storing the project then execute -> ` python manage.py runserver `